apache/cassandra-gocql-driver/README.md

 --------------

 * [gocqldriver](https://github.com/tux21b/gocqldriver) is the predecessor of gocql based on Go's "database/sql" package.
 This project isn't maintained anymore, because Cassandra wasn't a good fit for the traditional "database/sql" API.
 Use this package instead.
+* [migrate](https://github.com/mattes/migrate) is a migration handling tool written in Go with Cassandra support.

 License
 -------